2.2.3 Below Regular Care Determinations

 Making the child available

-A below regular care determination can only be made if a parent has no care, or a pattern of less than regular care of a child despite the child being made available to them (sections 49, 50 and 54G(1)(b)).
+A below regular care determination can only be made if a parent has no care, or a pattern of less than regular care of a child despite the child being made available to them (CSA Act section 49, section 50 and section 54G(1)(b)).

 The Registrar will be satisfied that a child is being made available if both parents confirm that the child was made available.
 When this is disputed the Registrar will need to consider many factors, including:

 - whether the parent/carer with increased care is making the child available,